 - Make sure that water does not run off from your lawn into your pond when it rains and that no soil or other organic substances are getting into your pond.
 These are primary sources of nutrients that fuel algae growth.

 - Confirm that you have an adequately sized biological filter system and the proper water flow through your pond.
-The entire volume of pond water should be able to pass through your filter at least of once every 2 hours – once an hour is much preferred.
+The entire volume of pond water should be able to pass through your filter at least of once every 2 hours.
+Once an hour is much preferred.
 Also, make sure you do not overly clean the biological media portion of your biofilter.
 This can kill the beneficial bacteria.

 - Have patience with new ponds and let them develop a base of beneficial bacteria to filter the water.
 This process should be initially accelerated with the application of Pond Bacteria.
 Also, before shutting your pumps down for the winter, rinse your Biological Filter Media with pond water (so you don`t temperature shock it) and put it in your pond for the winter, not your garage!
 This way when spring comes around, your filter will be alive and ready to go with instant filtration!

 - Add Aquatic Plants to take up nutrients and block some of the sunlight from reaching the water.
 Consider planting submerged plants (a.k.a. oxygenators), water lilies and/or floating plants to cover up to 1/2 of the pond surface.
 Please note that this fourth step can be difficult to achieve in ponds with high density Koi populations.
 Some pond owners segregate their pond with plants in one half and Koi in the other.
 Also, if soil from plant pots gets loose into the water it will add to the nutrient problem.

 Once you have done all of the above, the following additional methods can be used to clear the water: